jackfrost68/Forest-Cover-Type-Analysis-Phase-0/README.md

 I’ll use the MAPE (Mean Absolute Performance Error) and RMSE (Root Mean Squared Error) to gauge how accurately my model predicted the forest cover type.

-Ques 4: The data set labeled "test" on Kaggle is not useful in this project -- why?
+*The data set labeled "test" on Kaggle is not useful in this project -- why?*
 The test dataset doesn’t contain the target column which is required  in observations calculations.

-Ques 5 : What are the particular difficulties you see in this data set?
-What unique challenges might you encounter in analyzing it?
+*What are the particular difficulties you see in this data set?
+What unique challenges might you encounter in analyzing it?*
 The dataset is very large, i.e. the soil type column has 40 variables making it harder to find the best model to use.
 Additionally, the dataset has 7 targets i.e. the different forest cover types therefore making predicting is a bit more tedious.

 Scientific terminologies such as azimuth, hillshade and hydrology can be difficult for novice data analysts or non-technical staff to understand.